IBMDecisionOptimization/do-ws-js/README.md

 # do-ws-js
-This library provides lots of back end and front end goodies to ease the development of LoB application using Decision Optimization for Watson Studio (DO for WS).
+This library provides both **back-end** and **front-end** services and APIs to ease the development of LoB application using Decision Optimization and Machine Learning for Watson Studio and Watson Machine Learning.

 It includes support for:
-* simple scenario management of LoB application
+* **scenario management** of LoB application: store different sets of data as scenario.
-* simple UI using google and d3 components
+* **LoB User Interface** using google and d3 components: tables, charts, gantt charts, etc.
-* simple integration of deployed optimization model execution (with Watson Studio)
+* **integration of deployed optimization and machine learning models execution** easer using Watson Studio or Watson Machine Learning.
-* simple integration with decision optimization model development in Watson Studio
+* **integration with decision optimization and machine learning models development in Watson Studio** pushing production data to the development environment projects.
-* simple integration with Planning Analytics
+* **integration with Planning Analytics** for more complete mulyti user interactive strategic what-if applications.

 It is constructed around the Node js framework, including:
-* a set of back end REST APIs which can be added to an express Node JS server
+* a set of back-end services provided as REST APIs which can be added to an express Node JS server
-* a set of corresponding front end Javascript functions, which use these back end APIs and ease the creation of front end.
+* a set of corresponding front end Javascript classes and functions, which use these back end APIs and support the creation of front end.

 A demonstration application is available at: https://github.com/IBMDecisionOptimization/do-ws-ucp-demo-app